charita-nichols/portfolio-/README.md

 ## Charita's Portfolio

-Welcome to my portfolio which house info about me and my projects.
+Welcome to my portfolio which houses info about me and my projects.
 See ya around!